haeke/gulp-webserver/README.md

 # Resume Site

 In this project, we were provided a Resume Site Mock up that we needed to follow to create our own Resume Site.
+This site was Developed a personal portfolio page using HTML, CSS, and the Bootstrap framework.
+The page is fully responsive and works on mobile, tablet, and desktop browsers.

 # Documentation